kgatman/documentation/docs/ereg/automateddeployment.md

 * change directory `cd /development/bahmni_config_release/` make the script executable `sudo chmod +x gitpull.sh` and `sudo chown openmrs:openmrs gitpull.sh`
 * check the contents of the script with  `cat gitpull.sh` to make sure that it does `git fetch --all` and `git pull origin master`
 * also check that the service is running with `systemctl status gitpull.service`
+* Nagivate into /etc/system/system/ and type the following commands to register gitpull service in system
+   * `sudo chmod 664 gitpull.service`
+   * `sudo systemctl daemon-reload`
+   * `sudo systemctl enable gitpull.service`

+   ** Note:when the service has been registered successfully you should see created sym link in ** `/etc/systemd/system/default.target.wants/.`

 ##### 3. Configuring **cronjob** & Restoring database
 * configure the cronjob to trigger the service Monday 9 am